tyhopp/t-rss-reader/web/svelte/README.md

 ## Disclaimer

-An access token with a 1 month expiry is stored in local storage.
+An access token with a 1 month expiry is stored in IndexedDB.
 Reasons:

 - Data stored for this app is not particularly sensitive
 - Straightforward to revoke access tokens by changing the password
 - HTTP-only cookies are not convenient for localhost development
+- Web workers have access to IndexedDB

 Of course, make your own judgement based on your own requirements.
 This is acceptable for me for this use case.